-The Ardian Foundation – under the aegis of the Fondation de France, the DEPP (Direction de l’évaluation, de la prospective et de la performance) of the Ministry for National Education, Youth and Sports, and the Paris School of Economics (PSE) have just created a new research Chair “Education Policy and Social Mobility” within the PSE.
+The Ardian Foundation – under the aegis of the Fondation de France, the DEPP - Department of Evaluation, Forecasting and Performance of the Ministry of National Education, Youth and Sports, and Paris School of Economics have created a new research chair “Education Policy and Social Mobility”.

-Led by Luc Behaghel (PSE, INRAE) and Julien Grenet (PSE, CNRS), the aim of this research chair is to identify the causes of inequalities in access to education, and to identify the policies and actions best suited to correct them.
+Led by Luc Behaghel and Julien Grenet, the aim of this research chair is to identify the causes of inequalities in access to education, and to identify the policies and actions best suited to correct them.
 This is a key issue for all citizens, which concerns not only public decision makers but also civil society and philanthropic groups that devote much“ effort to supporting young people and their families.

 An ambitious chair, interfacing research and action

 The Ardian Foundation, the DEPP and the PSE intend to make this “Education Policy and Social Mobility” Research Chair a privileged space for fruitful interactions between research and practice.
 The objective is to improve the level of education of those segments of the population in most difficulty by identifying the most effective levers.
 Through original and rigorous work, the scientific teams hope to contribute to efficient and innovative education policies that take advantage of new technologies.